ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Primary Key  - Like all databases, a DynamoDB primary key is a unique identifier for a record in a table.
 The primary key can be simple (use the partition key) or composite (the primary key and sort key)

 Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.
+The partitian key should be a high-cardinality, composite attributes or perhaps

 Sort Keys (range key) - The table can be sorted as well.. and it should be.